HVAC Do’s and Don’ts Before Summer Hits

 Don’t Use an Extremely Restrictive Air Filter

-Do De-Clutter and Eliminate Obstructions
+Do De-Clutter and Clear Away Obstructions

-“Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson noted.
+“Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson remarked.
 “Covering up or blocking return air vents, where the system draws in the air inside the home is another common problem we see.
 These things can be like asking your system to work harder while wearing a very heavy face mask.”

 Don’t Overlook Your Air Ducts

-Do Consider a High-Efficiency Equipment Upgrade
+Do Consider a High-Efficiency AC Upgrade

 If your heating and cooling unit is nearing the end of its life, replacing it with a high-tech high-efficiency system before the hot summer weather is here can be better than waiting for “just one more summer.”
 And while that has always been a good idea, it’s more true today than ever before.